rsdoiel/antenna/planet.md

 ---

-## Forensic analysis of Michael Gaine farmyard resumes
+## Man arrested on suspicion of murder of Michael Gaine

 date: 2025-05-18, from: RTÉ News

-A technical and forensic examination has resumed at the farmyard, outhouses and adjoining lands of missing Kerry farmer Michael Gaine.
+A man in his 50s has been arrested on suspicion of murder by gardaí investigating the disappearance of Kenmare sheep farmer Michael Gaine.

 <br>